 Maintaining facilities, vehicles, equipment, and other assets is a significant focus in the FY2021 budget, in alignment with federal regulation.
 The Transit Asset Management (TAM) Plan helps ensure assets are in good condition and ready to support TheRide's services.
 While TheRide's fleet and equipment are in a good state of repair overall, facilities need attention.
 Additional resources are included in capital budgeting to address needs at the bus garage, including roof and HVAC replacement, and other needs.
-Additionally, planning continues and discretionary grant applications have been filed so that, if awarded, the Ypsilanti Transit Center may be replaced and expanded; initial planning work could commence in 2021 (additional Board authorizations will be required).
+Additionally, planning continues and discretionary grant applications are planned to be filed to replace and expand the Ypsilanti Transit Center.
 TheRide is working with the City of Ann Arbor on options to improve the Blake Transit Center as well, and will study the potential for garage expansion.